mjordan/autocomplete_endpoint/README.md

 [your Drupal's hostname]`/autocomplete_endpoint/myendpointsmachinename?q=`

 where `myendpointsmachinename` is the machine name of the autocomplete endpoint.
 Note that the `q` URL parameter is empty.

-> Note that even though a `vocabulary` endpoint configuration exposes Drupal vocabulary terms and their URIs, the Linked Data Lookup field type in the consuming Drupal is not a taxonomy reference field, it is a structured field comprised of two text subfields, one for the label and the other for the URI.
-In other words, the source Drupal manages the Linked Data vocabulary as a standard Drupal vocabulary (with a URI field added) but the consuming Drupal stores the exposed Linked Data as pairs of labels and URIs.

 ### On the Drupal instance running Linked Data Lookup Field (the "consumer")